ippontech/blog-usa/posts/kafka-streams-processing-late-events.md

 # Time

-Before processing our events, we need to understand the semantics of our timestamps:
+Before processing our events, we need to understand the semantics of a timestamp:
 - **event time**: this indicates when the event _happened_ at the source
 - **processing time**: this is when the event is _processed_ by our application.